pjvillasista/spotify-etl-pipeline/README.md

-# Project Title: Analysis of Spotify Music Trends and Artist Popularity
+# Project Title: Global Music Trends: Analyzing Spotify's Top 50 Playlist

 ## Introduction
-This project aims to analyze trends in music and artist popularity using data extracted from the Spotify API.
-The objective is to understand what factors contribute to the popularity of songs and artists on Spotify and to predict future trends.
+This project delves into the evolving landscape of global music preferences by analyzing Spotify's Top 50 - Global playlist.
+The goal is to identify what characteristics make a track successful on a worldwide scale and to uncover patterns in music that resonate across diverse cultures.

 ## Problem Statement
-With the vast amount of music available on Spotify, it's crucial to understand what makes a song or an artist popular.
-Are there certain characteristics of songs that make them more appealing to listeners?
-How do artists' popularity and their music's features correlate?
-This analysis seeks to uncover these patterns and provide insights that could be valuable for artists, record labels, and marketers.
+The music industry is highly dynamic, with global hits emerging from various regions and genres.
+Understanding the attributes that contribute to a song's success can provide artists, producers, and labels with actionable insights to craft future hits.
+This project focuses on deciphering the commonalities among the tracks that make it to Spotify's Top 50 - Global playlist.

 ## Data Collection
-We utilized Spotify's API to gather detailed information on songs, albums, and artists.
-The data includes:
+Data was meticulously extracted from Spotify's API, focusing on the Top 50 - Global playlist.
+The dataset includes:

-- **Album Information**: Album IDs, names, release dates, total tracks, URLs, types, image URLs, and artist IDs.
+- **Album Data**: Information about the album of each track, such as IDs, names, release dates, and more.
-- **Artist Details**: Genres, popularity scores, follower counts, and images.
+- **Artist Information**: Artist genres, popularity scores, followers, and images.
-- **Song Metrics**: Song IDs, names, duration, URLs, popularity scores, explicitness, track numbers, disc numbers, and addition dates.
+- **Song Details**: Track-specific data, including IDs, names, popularity, explicitness, and other relevant metrics.
-- **Audio Features**: Danceability, energy, key, loudness, mode, speechiness, acousticness, instrumentalness, liveness, valence, tempo, and time signatures.
+- **Audio Features**: Technical attributes of each track, such as danceability, tempo, and mood indicators.

-The data was collected in Python using functions to extract and organize information into a structured format for analysis.
+Python scripts were written to query the Spotify API and process the data into a structured form for subsequent analysis.

 ## Data Processing
-We merged the collected data into a comprehensive dataset.
-The merging process involved combining song, artist, and album details with audio features to create a rich dataset that provides a multi-dimensional view of the music.
+The gathered data were consolidated into a singular CSV file, creating an extensive dataset that captures the essence of the current global music trends.
+This merged data allows for a comprehensive analysis of the various aspects affecting a track's performance.

 ## Analysis
-Our analysis will focus on:
+Key areas of analysis will include:

-- **Trends Over Time**: How music characteristics and artist popularity have evolved.
+- **Temporal Popularity Trends**: Examining how the popularity of tracks fluctuates over time.
-- **Popularity Factors**: Identifying the features of songs and artists that are most associated with high popularity scores.
+- **Success Attributes**: Identifying song features that are commonly seen in top-charting tracks.
+- **Cross-Cultural Appeal**: Understanding the elements that give a song universal appeal across different regions.
-- **Genre Analysis**: Exploring the popularity of different genres and how genre preferences change over time.
+- **Genre Popularity**: Analyzing the representation and performance of various genres in the global top charts.
-- **Predictive Modeling**: Developing a model to predict song popularity based on various features.
+- **Predictive Insights**: Using machine learning to predict potential future hits based on their attributes.

 ## Tools and Technologies Used
-- Python for data collection and processing.
+- Python for scripting and data processing.
-- Spotify API for accessing music data.
+- Spotify API for data acquisition.
-- Pandas and NumPy for data manipulation.
-- Matplotlib and Seaborn for data visualization.
+- Data analysis libraries: Pandas, NumPy.
+- Visualization libraries: Matplotlib, Seaborn.
-- Sci-kit Learn for predictive modeling.
+- Machine learning libraries: Sci-kit Learn for building predictive models.

-## How to Use this Repository
+## Repository Structure
-1. **Data Collection Scripts**: Navigate to the `scripts` directory to find the Python code used for data extraction.
+1. **Scripts**: Contains Python scripts for data collection (`data_collection/`).
-2. **Data**: The `data` directory contains the merged dataset in CSV format.
+2. **Data**: Merged dataset in CSV format located in the `data/` directory.
-3. **Notebooks**: Jupyter notebooks with detailed analysis and visualizations are located in the `notebooks` directory.
+3. **Analysis**: Jupyter notebooks with exploratory data analysis in the `analysis/` directory.
-4. **Models**: The `models` directory contains the serialized models used for predicting song popularity.
+4. **Models**: Machine learning models are stored in the `models/` directory.

 ## Conclusion
-By examining this dataset, we will gain valuable insights into the dynamics of music popularity.
-These insights can guide decision-making in the music industry and enhance our understanding of music consumption patterns on streaming platforms.
+The insights from this analysis will shed light on the factors that drive a song to international success, allowing stakeholders in the music industry to make data-driven decisions.